Hernán Rodríguez Matte

 Hernán Rodríguez Matte (Santiago, Chile, May 16, 1972) is a Chilean writer, director known for his literary work and his extensive work as a screenwriter for television.
-He is the author of the novel Barrio Alto and the creator of the successful television shows ‘'La Colonia", "Welcome to Reality" and "Papá Mono", among others.
+He is the author of the novel Barrio Alto and "La Vida Segun Benito".
+He is also the creator of the successful television shows ‘'La Colonia", "Welcome to Reality" and "Papá Mono", among others.
 He is also the founder of Radio Isla Negra, a global, multi-stream, listener-supported radio station.

 Biography

-In 2000, he completed his MFA (Master in Screenwriting) at the prestigious American Film Institute in Los Angeles, and was hired by Sony Pictures International Television adapting formats for the Hispanic market.
+In 2000, he completed his MFA (Master in Screenwriting) at the prestigious American Film Institute in Los Angeles, and worked at Sony Pictures International Television adapting formats for the Hispanic market.
 One of the most successful formats was the creation and development of Bienvenida Realidad a television series commissioned by Sony Pictures. and acquired by TVN, Cadena 3, RCN, Sony Spin (US), Rede CNT Brasil and Teleamazonas Ecuador among others.